CLIOPATRA: Extracting Private Information from LLM Insights: Experimental Evaluation

 \descr{Hyperparameters.} Although \clio is expected to be run on millions of conversations, privacy evaluations are typically run on a sample size of thousands (note that \citet{tamkin2024clio} run their privacy evaluation on 5K conversations).
 This is not only due to computational constraints but also because privacy violations in smaller-scale datasets call into question the privacy protections provided by the system as a whole~\cite{cohen2018linear}.

 Therefore, unless otherwise stated, we use a random sample of 1K chats from the WildChat dataset, set the number of clusters so that the average number of chats in a cluster is 50, and use \texttt{all-mpnet-base-v2}~\cite{reimers2022all} for clustering.
-We also evaluate the success of \attack on 100 synthetically generated target chats, and assume that the adversary knows the target user's age, gender, and exactly one randomly selected symptom.
-For simplicity, we run the non-stealthy \attack attack unless stated otherwise.
+We also evaluate the success of \attack on 100 synthetically generated target chats, and assume that the adversary knows the target user's age, gender, and a randomly selected subset of symptoms.
+All experiments were run on a single A100 GPU.

 \descr{Evaluation Metric.} We report the attack success rate (\%) of \attack throughout the paper.
 Specifically, we append a single target chat to the random sample of WildChat chats and run \attack to extract the private information contained in the target chat based on the cluster summaries output by \clio.
 We repeat this ``attack game'' for each of the target chats generated and report the percentage of runs where the adversary can successfully extract private information.